 Tar Sands Oil

 Tar sands oil is the dirtiest and most climate-destructive form of oil in the world.
 When it spills, it is almost impossible to clean up.
-There has been a proposal to bring tar sands oil through an existing nearly 70-year-old pipeline in Maine.
+There was a proposal to bring tar sands oil through an existing nearly 70-year-old pipeline in Maine.
 It crosses some of Maine’s most pristine watersheds and ends at Casco Bay.
-This plan would put our lakes, rivers, and coastal waters at risk, and threaten communities and drinking water from Sebago Lake along its path.
-The Natural Resources Council of Maine was the first organization to bring the threat of tar sands to the public’s attention in Maine in 2009, and has been leading on this issue statewide ever since.
+This plan would have put our lakes, rivers, and coastal waters at risk, and threatened communities and drinking water from Sebago Lake along its path.
+NRCM was the first organization to bring the threat of tar sands to the public’s attention in Maine in 2009, and was a leader on this issue statewide.

 Tar sands oil is one of the dirtiest forms of energy on the planet and is a growing threat in Maine and the Northeast.
 Extracted from huge open-pit mines in Alberta, Canada, tar sands oil is 20% more carbon intensive than conventional crude oil.

-Sending tar sands crude oil to Maine would require reversing an existing pipeline owned by Portland Montreal Pipe Line, a pipeline that passes next to Sebago Lake, the drinking water supply for more than 15% of Maine people.
-It could endanger Casco Bay and our fishing and lobster industries.
+Sending tar sands crude oil to Maine would have required reversing an existing pipeline owned by Portland Montreal Pipe Line, a pipeline that passes next to Sebago Lake, the drinking water supply for more than 15% of Maine people.
+It would have endangered Casco Bay and our fishing and lobster industries.
 Many Maine cities and towns passed resolutions in opposition to transporting tar sands oil through their communities, and South Portland passed the Clear Skies Ordinance to protect their community.